Violet Greville, Lady Greville: Personal life

 She had a fifth child, but the father was William Henry John North.
 He owned land and was also the Master of Foxgounds at Wroxley Hall.
 She and North were together for the rest of their lives, but they did not marry as Violet's husband refused to have a divorce.

+She also had another child in 1874 as the result of an affair with Colonel (later Sir Henry) Hozier.
+The child, Edith, was fostered by a family called George in Bayswater and brought up as Edith Grant.

 Her eldest son, Ronald, died childless in 1908 so her second son Charles became Baron Greville upon her estranged husband's death in 1909.